FelixAugenstein/hello-world-node-express/README.md

 # hello world node express

-This is a hello world application built with node express & ejs.
+This is a hello world app built with node express & ejs.